microsoft/FabricRTIWorkshop/docs/workshop.md

 <div class="info" data-title="Note">

-> You may return to this step after running the [createAll.kql](<https://github.com/microsoft/FabricRTA-Retail/blob/main/kql/createAll.kql>) database script which will create the additional tables.
+> You may return to this step to create additional shortcuts, after running the [createAll.kql](<https://github.com/microsoft/FabricRTA-Retail/blob/main/kql/createAll.kql>) database script which will create the additional tables.
 For now, you may proceed by selecting just the "events" table.
 </div>

 ![alt text](assets/fabrta67.png)

 10. Click "Create"